Jefraix/employee-polls/README.md

 The Employee Polls web application allows users to answer and create polls for other users to interact with.

+The application has a home page where users can see the polls they have yet to answer, and those they have answered.

+The application has a leaderboard page where users are listed in order by their contribution count in terms of questions answered and polls created.

 ## Data

 There are two types of objects stored in the database: